ParimalSAgarkhed/appscan-gradle-plugin/README.md

 other noise by an average of more than 98%.
 IFA also displays optimal locations for developers to fix multiple vulnerabilities in the code.
 [Learn more about Intelligent
 Finding Analytics](https://www.hcl-software.com/blog/appscan/intelligent-finding-analytics-your-cognitive-computing-application-security-expert).

 Not yet an AppScan on Cloud or AppScan 360° customer?
-[Get a free trial of Application Security on Cloud](https://cloud.appscan.com/), or [get a free trial of AppScan 360°](https://www.hcl-software.com/appscan/products/appscan360/contact) to use with this plug-in.
+[Get a free trial of AppScan on Cloud](https://cloud.appscan.com/), or [get a free trial of AppScan 360°](https://www.hcl-software.com/appscan/products/appscan360/contact) to use with this plug-in.

 # Prerequisites: